At their core, succulents are sun-loving plants.

 For home-growers and hobbyists, T5 is the way to go.
-These lights are smaller and more compact than their larger-numbered brethren.
+These are smaller and more compact than their larger-numbered brethren.
 T5 comes in several lengths, but the one and two-foot varieties are most common.

-Not everyone has a need for a long tube light, though.
+Not everyone has a need for long tube light, though.
 Maybe you only need to illuminate one plant or don’t want to go through the trouble of suspending a light.

 For those people, the CFL bulb was invented.